DIGITALFRANK/MusicPreferences_StatsAnalysis/README.md

 ## Music Genres vs. Movie Genres.

 At this point, we want to test the suggestion that students with similar taste in music also have similar taste in movies.
-We will focus on Metal & Hard Rock listeners and their affinity of Horror movies
+We will focus on Metal & Hard Rock listeners and their affinity of Horror movies, and will use a **Chi-squared Independence test** to see how Horror movie score correlates to Metal & Hard Rock score

 Our Hypothesis statement is as follows: